-Course offerings and other information about NEOSOM are publicized several weeks before the start of each term in Keeping You Connected (KYC), the electronic newsletter of the Eastern Ohio and Western Reserve Associations.
-It is the responsibility of students in the Certification Track to read KYCin order to remain informed about the program.
-Click here to subscribe to KYC.
+Course offerings and other information about NEOSOM are publicized several weeks before the start of each term in Streams of Connection, the electronic newsletter of the Living Water Association.
+It is the responsibility of students in the Certification Track to read the newsletter in order to remain informed about the program.
+Click here to subscribe to the newsletter.

 Tuition is charged on a per course basis, and payment of course tuition, which may be made by credit card or check, is due by the first meeting of a course.
 If a student’s church or other source is providing scholarship assistance, it is the responsibility of the student to inform the appropriate official(s) of this deadline.